vishesh92/pg-primer/README.md

 https://www.youtube.com/watch?v=GtQueJe6xRQ

 ## VACUUM
 Because of how MVCC is implemented, tuples that are updated & deleted in a table are not physically deleted from their table.
 This results in increase in size of tables if vacuum is not run frequently on that table.
 To handle this increasing storage, you can run `VACUUM` manually or make sure `autovacuum` is running. `VACUUM` goes through each table and marks the older versions of tuples for deletion. `VACUUM` doesn't free up disk space, but can be reused for future inserts on this table.
-To free up disk space and completely remove bloat from that table, you can run `VACUUM FULL` but it takes an exclusive lock on that.
-Its not recommended to run `VACUUM FULL` on a production database.
+To free up disk space and completely remove bloat from that table, you can run `VACUUM FULL` but it takes an exclusive lock on the table.

+> Its not recommended to run `VACUUM FULL` on a production database.

-# psql cheat sheet
+# psql Cheat Sheet

 psql is the official CLI shipped with postgresql.
 Its really important to know how to move around a database and psql is a perfect tool for that.

 ## List users & roles